-We analyze the impact of the personalization parameter $\lambda$ on model performance across three datasets under heterogeneity simulated with the Dirichlet distribution.
+We analyze the impact of the personalization parameter $\lambda$ on model performance across three datasets under heterogeneity simulated using the Dirichlet distribution.
 Across all datasets, we observe a consistent trade-off between performance on global and local data.
-Results on CIFAR-10 are reported in Figure \ref{fig:lambda_cifar10}.
-The global data, i.e., the union of all client test sets, is approximately uniform over classes while the local data follows different Dirichlet distributions.
-Notably, $\lambda = 0$ coincides with the global model, and $\lambda \to \infty$ corresponds to the local model.
-As $\lambda$ increases, performance on the global distribution deteriorates in terms of accuracy, calibration (ECE), and uncertainty quantification (measured by NLL), whereas local performance improves and remains stable over a certain range of $\lambda$..
+Results on CIFAR-10 are reported in Figure~\ref{fig:lambda_cifar10} and the results on FashionMNIST and SVHN are reported in Appendix~\ref{app:lambda_effect}.
+The global data, i.e., the union of all client test sets, are approximately uniform across classes while the local data follow distinct Dirichlet distributions.
+Notably, $\lambda = 0$ corresponds to the global model, whereas $\lambda \to \infty$ represents the local model.
+As $\lambda$ increases, performance on the global distribution deteriorates in terms of accuracy, calibration (ECE), and uncertainty quantification (measured by NLL), whereas local performance improves and remains stable within a certain range of $\lambda$.
 The increased ECE and NLL for local models ($\lambda \to \infty$) on global data suggest that over-personalization may reduce generalization and model confidence, particularly for underrepresented classes.
-Conversely, at lower values of $\lambda$, the model achieves improved global performance but fails to effectively capture client-specific distributions and shows reduced confidence on local data.
-These results underscore the importance of $\lambda$ in controlling the trade-off between generalization and personalization, enabling the model to adapt effectively to heterogeneous data distributions in non-i.i.d. federated settings.
+Conversely, at lower values of $\lambda$, the model achieves improved global performance but fails to effectively capture client-specific distributions, showing reduced confidence on local data.
+These results underscore the importance of $\lambda$ in controlling the trade-off between generalization and personalization, allowing the model to adapt effectively to heterogeneous data distributions in non-i.i.d. federated settings.

-\subsection{Comparison with state-of-the-art}
+\subsection{Comparison with State-of-the-Art}

-In this section, we provide a detailed analysis of the results presented in Table \ref{tab:method_comparison} and Figure \ref{fig:trade-off}.
-All reported values correspond to the mean and standard deviation over three independent runs.
+In this section, we provide a detailed analysis of the results presented in Table~\ref{tab:method_comparison} and Figure~\ref{fig:trade-off}.
+All reported values correspond to the mean and standard deviation computed over three independent runs.